 Urban Wildlife Field Research at Local High Schools

-Launched in the fall of 2013, this year-long program engages high school youth in research activities that support the work of the zoo’s Urban Wildlife Institute.
-Students work with their teachers to collect data on local wildlife at their school site using non-invasive techniques such as camera traps (pictured above with participating high school teachers), bird surveys and bat monitors.
+Launched in the fall of 2013, this free, school year-long program engages high school youth in research activities that support the work of the Lincoln Park Zoo’s Urban Wildlife Institute.
+Students work with their teachers to collect data on local wildlife at their school site using non-invasive techniques such as camera, bird surveys and bat monitors.
 Teachers and students will receive all the training they need in order to participate successfully.

-- Raise awareness about the diversity of Chicago wildlife.
+- gain awareness about the diversity of Chicago wildlife.

-- Collect useful data for the Urban Wildlife Institute.
+- submit student-collected data to be used by the Urban Wildlife Institute.

 Partners in Fieldwork Program Components